Boys cross country: Vikings win sectional, state-bound

-The biggest rival for Stoughton junior Jayden Zywicki on the cross country course has been Oregon’s Yordanos Zelinski.
+The biggest rival for Stoughton junior Jayden Zywicki on the cross country course throughout his career has been Oregon junior Yordanos Zelinski.

 Stoughton junior Colton Hansen finished 10th (17:59.3) and senior Christian Smith took 11th (18:00.07).
 Senior teammate Alexander Wicks placed 20th (18:40.7) and senior Cade Millam took 21st (18:41.4).